Hulleys: Fleet

-At the time of ceasing operations in March 2025, Hulleys of Baslow held an license authorising the operation of 19 buses, most of which were single-deck buses.
-Among vehicles operated include an MCV Evora bodied Volvo B8RLE, purchased during the company's centenary in 2021 as the first new Hulleys vehicle in ten years.
+At the time of ceasing operations in March 2025, Hulleys of Baslow held an licence authorising the operation of 19 buses, most of which were single-deckers.
+Among vehicles operated include an MCV Evora-bodied Volvo B8RLE, purchased during the company's centenary in 2021, as the first new Hulleys vehicle in ten years.

-A fleet of four brand new Alexander Dennis Enviro200 MMCs were purchased by High Peak in October 2025 for the relaunch of the Hulleys brand.
+A fleet of four new Enviro200 MMCs were purchased by High Peak in October 2025 for the relaunch of the Hulleys brand.